Austin Klug Delivers All Black OregonCJ Richmond 30th HR Square

-The Boilermakers (25-10, 12-6 Big Ten) have won seven of their last eight games in Big Ten play and improved to 16-5 overall since March.
+The Boilermakers (25-10, 12-6 Big Ten) have won seven of their last eight games in Big Ten play and improved to 16-5 overall since March 10.
 They posted their second consecutive sweep of the Wildcats (13-18-1, 5-10 Big Ten) in Chicagoland while improving to 9-1 vs. NU since a rubber game win in April 2023 at Alexander Field.

 Purdue scored in each of the first three innings and six of the nine overall in a wire-to-wire victory.
 Sergio DeCello, Eli Anderson, CJ Richmond and Avery Moore all went deep for the Boilermakers.
-Richmond’s homer was his eighth of the season (taking a share of the team lead) and 30th career at the NCAA level.
+Richmond’s homer was his eighth of the season (earning a share of the team lead) and 30th career at the NCAA level.
 Anderson also connected for an opposite-field blast, his first in two seasons as a Boilermaker.

-Klug took to a two-hit shutout into seventh inning in his longest outing as a Boilermaker.
-He gave consecutive singles to open the bottom of the seventh before handing the ball off to Thomas Howard and the bullpen.
+Klug took a two-hit shutout into the seventh inning in his longest outing as a Boilermaker.
+He gave up consecutive singles to open the bottom of the seventh before handing the ball off to Thomas Howard and the bullpen.
 Klug struck out two hitters in the first, third and sixth innings; his eight Ks matched Jarvis Evans for the most by a Purdue pitcher this season.

 SUNDAY NOTABLES